Bloomberg-Beta/Manual/1 - Manual.md

 Put another way, a five-year financial plan is mostly useless for early stage companies -- a monthly plan for the next twelve months and a quarterly plan for the next two years could be very useful.

-We would love to see all of it, whether perfect or otherwise so give us anything you've already made -- financial model, deck, background materials.
+We would love to see all of it, whether perfect or otherwise so give us anything you've already made -- financial model ([and here's how we think about building models](https://also.roybahat.com/making-a-financial-model-for-your-early-stage-startup-76630da262a3?source=rss-9ed065b7bce9------2)), deck, background materials.
 It helps us make sure our conversation is more dialogue than exposition.

 ### In-person meetings